iks-github/PojoMemoDB/readme.md

 </dependency>
 ```

-Or add the already build db-jar in your local lib directory of your workspace project and use
+Or add the already built db-jar in your local lib directory of your workspace project and use

 ```
 <dependency>